 The African savanna elephant population has been decimated by poaching, with as many as 33,000 of these iconic animals killed every year for their tusks.
 Now, there are just 415,000 savanna elephants left in the wild — down from 526,000 in 2006.
 But this threatened, matriarchal species has a watchful ally in Nyaradzo Auxillia Hoto, a commander of another women-led group, the Akashinga rangers.

-Akashinga, which means “the Brave Ones” in Zimbabwe’s predominant Shona language, is an all-women anti-poaching unit that is making a dramatic difference in protecting elephants and other wildlife in the south African country.
-The rangers of Akashinga have, since 2017, led an astonishing turnaround in elephant poaching numbers, reducing the cruel practice by more than 80% in Zimbabwe’s Lower Zambezi Valley, where they operate.
+Akashinga, which means “the Brave Ones” in Zimbabwe’s predominant Shona language, is an all-women anti-poaching unit that is making a dramatic difference in protecting elephants and other wildlife in the South African country.
+The rangers of AkashRangersinga have, since 2017, led an astonishing turnaround in elephant poaching numbers, reducing the cruel practice by more than 80% in Zimbabwe’s Lower Zambezi Valley, where they operate.

 A fresh start